rraeyyi/News-popularity-automation/Entertainment.md

 The following boxplots display a five-number summary of shares for each day of the week.
-The axes are flipped, so if we wish to draw conclusions regarding which day may be best to maximize shares, we would look for a boxplot with a median furthest to the right.
+The axes are flipped, so if we wish to draw conclusions regarding which day may be best to maximize the number of shares, we would look for a boxplot with a median furthest to the right.

 ``` r
 ggplot(training, aes(x = Weekday, y = Shares)) +